LZ0003/dp-model-audit/ARCHITECTURE.md

 ## Why a wedge, not a platform
 - Governance platforms (model cards, audit workflows, policy) are crowded.
-- The ONE capability they lack is DP-certified metric release on sensitive eval sets.
-It is a feature, not a product -- so BE the feature, and become the default privacy layer those platforms integrate.
 - Distribution strategy: integrate into an existing governance stack rather than compete with it.
 The moat is the math + the audit trail, not the UI.